 The Entity authorized the establishment of an internal service fund.
-This fund is used to cover the risk of overspending the Managed Care Specialty Services Program Contract within the established risk corridor.
+This fund is used to cover the risk associated with Managed Care Specialty Services Program Contract.
 This contract provides for the use of Michigan Department of Health and Human Services (MDHHS) funding for the establishment of Internal Service Funds.